nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The proposed favourite/unfavourite mechanism is faciliated by `LogicManager` and `ModelManager`.
+The favourite/unfavourite mechanism is faciliated by `LogicManager` and `ModelManager`.
 A `isFavourite` attribute is stored internally in `Flashcard`, to keep track of whether the flashcard is favourited.
 When the user favourites a flashcard, `isFavourite` is set to true, and set to false otherwise.

 It implements the following operations: